galtzo-floss/logos/README.md

 #### rubocop-lts

-NOTE: Project logas are the same as the org logos.
+NOTE: Project logos are the same as the org logos.

 [![rubocop-lts Logo by Aboling0, CC BY-SA 4.0][🖼️rubocop-lts-i]][🖼️rubocop-lts]